London Graduate Mass Communication Program (Summer)

 In a 24/7 global news environment, politics and the media have become increasingly interdependent, creating challenges for professionals in both fields.
 The London Graduate Mass Communication Program offers students the opportunity to spend 12 weeks studying global marketing communication and mass media while participating in a full-time internship.

-In class, students will analyze international political and media systems in Europe and the Americas, and examine how these systems interact to produce national and international policies.
+In class, students will analyze the impact of digital media in the production of British identity, as well as the fundamentals of marketing in a multinational context.
 A full-time internship will then take students from theory to practice.

 The first six weeks are spent taking two core courses.
 In the last seven weeks, students work full-time in their internships and complete a research project or thesis.
 All courses are offered at the graduate level.